Fsadek/Home-automation/README.md

 # Home-automation
-This a home automation project using UART and Spi communication with ATMEGA32
+This a smart home project using UART and Spi communication with ATMEGA32

 This project is Smart Home based Bluetooth where we want to control home appliance wirelessly using Mobile App via Bluetooth.